Closed-door courts fine hundreds of motorists aged over 70 for minor motoring offences

 Courts ignorant of circumstances

-Campaigners say that many people are prosecuted without their knowledge because they did not receive the letter of notice, misunderstood its meaning if they did receive it or ignored it amidst their welter of post.
+Campaigners say that many people are prosecuted without their knowledge because they did not receive the letter of notice, misunderstood its meaning or, if they did receive it, ignored it amidst their welter of post.

 In more than half of the 500 cases involving motoring offences by over 70s, the defendants did not enter a plea, so at sentencing the courts were ignorant of their circumstances.

-Sir Bob Neill, chairman of the House of Commons justice committee, said the Ministry of Justice (MoJ) urgently needed to review the SJP because of risks that magistrates were not considering mitigating evidence.
+Sir Bob Neill, chairman of the Commons justice committee, said the Ministry of Justice urgently needed to review the SJP because of risks that magistrates were not considering mitigating evidence.

 “A lot of these might be absolute liability offences where you don’t have to have a guilty state of mind but there can often be relevant matters in mitigation that would merit a discharge or absolute discharge.
 It is a concern that needs to be looked at so that they can be dealt with fairly,” he said.